A politician has announced his intention to run for Chief Minister following a dramatic week in Manx politics.

 Mr Thomas outlined three urgent areas requiring action: healthcare, energy and financial management.

-On healthcare, he noted that funding pressures could result in £500 million being drawn from the National Insurance Fund, a move he warned against.
+On healthcare, education, employment and the economy, he noted that funding pressures could result in £500 million being drawn from the National Insurance Fund, a move he warned against.

 He also emphasised the need to address ongoing challenges in elective surgeries by realigning management with healthcare professionals.